 You can greatly minimize the effectiveness of this type of attack by always using an encrypted wireless network with a secure access point.
 Otherwise, an outside viewer will have access to any information you send to other networks.

-This type of attack is somewhat similar to the MITM, except it more often comes via email instead of insecure wireless access points.
+This type of attack is somewhat similar to the MITM, except it often comes via email instead of insecure wireless access points.
 As such, social engineering plays a much bigger factor here.
-You essentially initiate the attack by entering your personal information into a form or by clicking a link to an ad that appears in your inbox.
+You essentially initiate the attack by entering your personal information into a form or click a link to an ad that appears in your inbox.

 You can avoid phishing attacks by establishing verification methods for all emails.
 Companies, almost to the last one, avoid asking for personal details over email, so you should be very skeptical of such a request.
-Call the listed company first, before clicking on the link, in order to verify.
+Call the listed company first, before clicking on the link, to verify.
 Or conduct a web search to see if there’s information on phishing scams associated with that address.
 Read more here to learn more about tools that offer reliable phishing protection.

 This is one of the more difficult types of attacks to execute, given how hard it is to crack a password.
-If you use very poor ones, or have somehow leaked your password, then you could be subject to one of these.
-The solution is comparatively easy when compared to the above: create very strong passwords consisting of a special character or two, and interspersed with numbers and capital letters.
+If you use inferior ones or have somehow leaked your password, you could be subject to one of these.
+Compared to the above, the solution is comparatively easy: create solid passwords consisting of a special character or two and interspersed with numbers and capital letters.
 These are virtually impossible to break using brute-force methods.

-Tomi Adewole is an influencer marketing pro with brownboxbranding.com who is passionate about building authentic relationships and helping businesses connect with their ideal online audience.
-He keeps his finger on the pulse of the ever-evolving digital marketing world by writing on the latest marketing advancements and focuses on developing customized blogger outreach plans based on industry and competition.
+Tomi Adewole is an influencer marketing pro with brownboxbranding.com passionate about building authentic relationships and helping businesses connect with their ideal online audience.
+He keeps his finger on the pulse of the ever-evolving digital marketing world by writing on the latest marketing advancements.
+He focuses on developing customized blogger outreach plans based on industry and competition.